 Anaesthetic incident reporting

-We take reports of adverse events and outcomes very seriously.
-Our Safety and Quality Committee reviews all reports and, when necessary, will issue advice or guidance to anaesthetists regarding the use of particular drugs, agents, devices and equipment in anaesthesia practice.
+We also welcome direct reports to us, to be reviewed by our Safety and Quality Committee and, when necessary, safety alerts or other guidance issued to anaesthetists regarding the use of particular drugs, agents, devices and equipment in anaesthesia practice.

 webAIRS stands for web-based anaesthetic incident reporting system.
 It's an online reporting tool available to all anaesthetic departments in Australia and New Zealand.
 The system was developed by the Australian and New Zealand Tripartite Anaesthetic Data Committee (ANZTADC).